zhanghaoyu9931/KuafuPrimer/README.md

 ## License

-The source code of IPEV is distributed as open source under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) , the IPEV program and all datasets  also can be freely available at  [zhulab homepage](https://cqb.pku.edu.cn/zhulab/info/1006/1156.htm)
+The source code of IPEV is distributed as open source under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) , the KuafuPrimer program and all datasets  also can be freely available at  [zhulab homepage](https://cqb.pku.edu.cn/zhulab/info/1006/1156.htm)